 Want to learn more about the upcoming cohort?
 Click here to for more details about the Fall 2019 cohort.

 We’d like to take this opportunity to introduce the co-chairs of the program and the story behind how it all started.
 The co-chairs for Digital Skills for Women are Emily Gorman and Eilidh Lindsay-Sinclair.

 Emily Gorman holds a Marketing degree and Human Resources certificate from Saint Mary’s University and Business Analyst certifications from Dalhousie University and the International Institute of Business Analysis.
-She started her career in human resources before going to work for digital and marketing agencies and is now a Business Analyst Consultant at CGI.
+She started her career in human resources before going to work for digital and marketing agencies and is now a Senior Digital and User Experience Strategist with Foundation Marketing.

 Eilidh Lindsay-Sinclair grew up primarily in China and over the years has had a number of small entrepreneurial ventures, most notably a wholesale jewelry company.
 She then completed her Public Relations degree at Mount Saint Vincent University before becoming employee number one at a local consultancy; CloudKettle.
 Today, Eilidh serves as CloudKettle’s Director, Operations.

 Where did the idea for Digital Skills for Women come from?